 This information is provided in compliance with the Employee Retirement Income Security Act of 1974 (ERISA), as amended.
 While you should not need these details on a regular basis, the information may be useful if you have specific questions about the Plan.
-The following provides information specific to the Cleveland Clinic Welfare Benefit Plan (the "Plan"), and the Cleveland Clinic Health Benefit Program (the "Benefit Program") which is a component of the Plan and is a welfare plan that provides benefits to certain employees.
+The following provides information specific to the Cleveland Clinic Welfare Benefit Plan (the "Plan"), and the Cleveland

+Clinic Health Benefit Program (the "Benefit Program") which is a component of the Plan and is a welfare plan that provides benefits to certain employees.

+Official Plan Name......Cleveland Clinic Welfare Benefits Plan

+Official Benefit Program NameCleveland Clinic Health Benefit Program

+Plan Number......530

+Clinic has contracted with Aetna, a third-party administrator, to administer the

+Benefit Program.

-Official Plan Name Cleveland Clinic Welfare Benefits Plan Official Benefit Program Name Cleveland Clinic Health Benefit Program Plan Number .530 Type of Administration The Benefit Program is a self-insured benefit plan offering medical benefits.
-Cleveland Clinic has contracted with Aetna, a third-party administrator, to administer the Benefit Program.
-Contributions to the Benefit Programs Benefit Program benefits are paid from the general assets of Cleveland Clinic.
+Contributions to the Benefit Programs......Benefit Program benefits are paid from the general assets of Cleveland Clinic.

 However, Cleveland Clinic has contracted with a third-party administrator to assist in the a administration of the Benefit Program.

-Funding Medium Benefits provided by this Benefit Program are provided through Cleveland Clinic and through employee contributions.
+through employee contributions.
 The Plan Sponsor shall from time to time determine the amount of contributions payable by Participants.
-Dian Changer Dian Administrator and

-Plan Sponsor, Plan Administrator and --------------- ------ --------------- -----
+Plan Sponsor, Plan Administrator and

-Plan FiduciaryCleveland Clinic